-As if wine and charming towns weren’t enough reason to visit the New York’s Finger Lakes region, there’s an entire magical park with waterfalls and beautiful views.
+As if wine and charming towns weren’t enough reason to plan a Finger Lakes vacation, there’s an entire magical park with waterfalls and beautiful views.
 It’s called Watkins Glen State Park, and this is a short hiking guide to the area!

 After TBEX, I decided to drive up and see Watkins Glen before making the drive over to Providence.
 I wasn’t quite sure what to expect besides that I’d be able to see some waterfalls.
 I kept hearing about how pretty this park was, and my friends over at Bobo + Chichi mentioned it looked like something out of Fern Gully, so I definitely had to go!